tmichaud/resume/README.md

 <br/>
 Originally brought in as a Senior DevOps Engineer, Thomas was quickly promoted to  lead of the Platform team.
 This small team (2-4 individuals) was responsible for installation, upgrades and maintenance of the Commercial-off-the-Shelf (COTS) applications used by the customer.
 These applications included:<br/>
 <ul>
-<li> Gitlab
+<li> Gitlab (for both git repository and CI/CD via Gitlab Runners)
 <li> (CloudBees) Jenkins and Jenkins Community Edition
 <li> SonarQube (for Static Code Analysis)
 <li> Sonatype Nexus IQ ( for Dependency Analysis, Static Code Analysis and SBOM creation)
-<li> Sonatype Nexus Respository Manager
+<li> Sonatype Nexus Respository Manager (for jars, npm and docker images)
 </ul>
 <br/>
 This team proposed, created, and executed and upgrade cadence for these applications.
 They wrote Terraform and Ansible scripts to automate installation processes, provide an Infrastructure as Code (IaC) traceability and blue/green deployments.
 This allowed the team to significantly decrease the amount of time needed to upgrade applications from months to hours, with one case involving a critical patch being upgrading from start to finish within 18 hours.<br/>
 <br/>
 The team also supported a move from CloudBees Jenkins (on premises) to Jenkins Community Edition running on containers using AWS Fargate.
-This saved the client significant amounts, not only on licensing fees but also on a reduced on-premises server footprint (dozens of servers were decommissioned in the process)<br/>
+This saved the client significant amounts on licensing fees and on a reduced on-premises server footprint.<br/>
 <br/>
 The Platform team also proposed and outlined migration plans to move Nexus IQ and Nexus RM from the on premises data center to AWS.<br/>
 <br/>
 Thomas was promoted to Technical Lead, assisting both the Platform team and the Pipeline team.
 The Pipeline team was a small team of 2-4 developers that were responsible for the development, advocacy and maintenance of the pipeline tools used by all development teams of the client.
-Specifically, this team was responsible for researching, evaluating, and developing pipelines to compile, analyze and deploy development teams code.
+Specifically, this team was responsible for researching, evaluating, and developing pipelines to compile, analyze and deploy development teams code in both Gitlab and Jenkins.
 Furthermore, they provided Proof-of-Concepts and supported pipelines to other applications such as LoadRunner, Fortify, and WebInspect.<br/>
 <br/>
 In 2023, Thomas was promoted to Principle DevSecOps Engineer.<br/>
 </P>